-Net interest income amounted to EUR 269.2m (262.6).
-The interest rates started to rise rapidly since February, the 12-month Euribor turned positive in April and the rates have continued on an upward trend throughout the year.
+Net interest income amounted to EUR 265.7m (269.2).
+The interest rates continued to rise during the first half of the year and turned to a decreasing trend during the fourth quarter.
 Both interest income from the mortgage loans and the interest expenses for the covered bonds and intragroup funding have increased significantly compared to the previous years.

-Net fee and commission income totalled EUR 4.0m (3.7).
-Commission income relates mainly to lending, totalling to EUR 11.9m (11.4).
-Commission expenses amounting to EUR -7.9m (-7.7) relate mainly to the guarantee and the liquidity facility provided by Nordea Bank Abp.
+Net fee and commission income totalled EUR 7.4m (4.0).
+Commission income relates mainly to lending, totalling to EUR 13.7m (11.9).
+Commission expenses amounting to EUR -6.3m (-7.9) relate mainly to the guarantee and the liquidity facility provided by Nordea Bank Abp.

-Net result from items at fair value amounted to EUR 10.9m (9.8), driven by challenging market conditions causing volatility in the interest rates, as well as hedging inefficiency.
+Net result from items at fair value amounted to EUR -10.9m (10.9), driven by challenging market conditions causing volatility in the interest rates, as well as hedging inefficiency.